cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

 Outputs
 --------

-  The output(s) represent the output schema of a particular plugin.
 The outputs is a list of plugin properties that represent the output schema for the particular plugin.

-  The output schema for a plugin can be represented in two different ways,
+The output schema for a plugin can be represented in two different ways:
   - Via Implicit schema
   - Via Schema property

 Implicit schema is a pre-determined output schema for a plugin that the plugin developer can enforce.
 The implicit schema is not associated with any property of the plugin but just enforces the output schema for the plugin (for visual purposes only).

 A particular property of the plugin can be defined as the output schema and can be appropriately configured to make it editable in the UI.

 An output-property is configured in exactly the same way we configure individual properties in configuration-groups.
-Its composed of name, widget-type & widget-attributes.
+It is composed of name, widget-type & widget-attributes.
 However the subtle difference is the widget-type used for the output property.
 The widget-type for an output property is ideally 'schema' or 'non-editable-schema-editor'.
 This is to ensure the schema that is propagated across different plugins are consistent.
 The difference comes in 'non-editable-schema-editor' widget which doesn't have widget-attributes but a schema that will be used in the UI as output schema for the plugin.

 Based on the above definitions we could write the configuration JSON for Stream source which has the following properties - schema, duration, name, format, delay - as

   .. code-block:: Javascript